The Art of Proofing

 Proof – BAT

-BAT (bon a tiré) it’s the final proof print.
+BAT (bon a tiré) is the final proof print.

 Proof – Bracket Proofing